-As TVs get thinner and lighter, many people are ditching their bulky entertainment centers and TV stands for wall mounts.
-With a wall-mounted TV, you’ll get better picture quality, easier cable management, and a cleaner-looking home theater.
-Here are all the pros and cons of mounting your TV on the wall versus using a TV stand or entertainment center.
+As TVs get thinner and lighter, many people are ditching their bulky entertainment centers for wall mounts instead.
+Mounting your TV on the wall makes your home theater look better, gives you easier access to your cables, and prevents your TV from falling over.
+However, mounting your TV is also more difficult, and it will leave holes in your walls.
+If you’re still undecided, here are the pros and cons of mounting your TV on the wall versus using a TV stand or entertainment center.

 Pro: Mounted TVs Look Better

 Nothing will make your TV look better than mounting it on the wall.
-Since the bracket is totally hidden behind your screen, mounting your TV will give it a more modern and minimalistic look, almost like it’s floating in mid-air.
+Since the entire bracket will be hidden behind your screen, mounting your TV will give it a more modern and minimalistic look that compliments any décor.

 Con: It’s Harder To Hide Wires